Crell/AttributeUtils/README.md

 `ParseMethods` works the same way as `ParseProperties` (and also has a corresponding `ParseStaticMethods` interface for static methods).
 However, a method-targeting attribute may also itself implement [`ParseParameters`](src/ParseParameters.php) in order to examine parameters on that method.  `ParseParameters` repeats the same pattern as `ParseProperties` above, with the methods suitably renamed.

+### Class-referring components

+A component-targeting attribute may also implement [`ReadsClass`](src/ReadsClass.php).
+If so, then the class's attribute will be passed to the `fromClassAttribute()` method after all other setup has been done.
+That allows the attribute to inherit default values from the class, or otherwise vary its behavior based on properties set on the class attribute.

 ### Excluding values

 When parsing components of a class, whether they are included depends on a number of factors.
 The `includePropertiesByDefault()`, `includeMethodsByDefault()`, etc. methods on the various `Parse*` interfaces determine whether components that lack an attribute should be included with a default value, or excluded entirely.